IsmailSalehCode/desktop-break-reminder/README.md

 <div>
 <h1>Description</h1>
-Desktop timer app with two modes: Work and Rest.
+Desktop timer app I built for myself, so that I do not strain my eyes too much throughout the day.
+Two modes: Work and Rest.
 User can:

 1. Toggle b/w a light and dark theme.
 2. Set the work & rest durations (both capped at 24h).